ozturkfemre/website/content/blogs/kmedoids.md

 ------------------------------------------------------------------------

-It\'s important to note that k-medoids is more robust to noise and outliers than k-means, it\'s also more efficient for handling categorical variables.
+It's important to note that k-medoids is more robust to noise and outliers than k-means, it's also more efficient for handling categorical variables.
 However, k-medoids is more computationally expensive than k-means because it requires the calculation of all pairwise distances between observations at each iteration.
-Like k-means, k-medoids is sensitive to the initial conditions and it\'s recommended to run the algorithm multiple times and choose the best solution.
+Like k-means, k-medoids is sensitive to the initial conditions and it's recommended to run the algorithm multiple times and choose the best solution.

 ------------------------------------------------------------------------